Deathkon/Deathkon/README.md

 # Deathkon
-I'm phil a Computer geek and programming Student
+I'm Phil aka Deathkon a Computer geek and programming Student

 - 👨‍💻 I’m currently working on web development technologies like Java, Spring ,JavaScript, React etc.
 - 📚 I’m currently learning everything about Frontend and Backend technologies 😅
 - 📚 I'm also learning about mobile development with flutter
 - 💪🏼 Future Goals: Learn more technologies - Never stop creating new ideas.
+- Fun Fact: Beside being a developer, am also certified in networking and cybersecurity

 ---